Profile - The Coen Brothers

 O Brother, Where Art Thou?
 (2000)

-Perhaps the only film that could have lived up to the standard the Coen Brothers set themselves with The Big Lebowski, this one is just about as perfect.
-George Clooney, John Turturro and Tim Blake Nelson feature as escaped convicts trying to put as much distance between them and their captors as possible, while at the same time managing to record a hit single, take a ride with Babyface Nelson, pick up a hitch-hiking Robert Johnson, disband the local KKK, and change the result of the state elections.
-Once again the whole thing is sumptious to look at, and there are some inspired performances, especially from Charles Durning, John Goodman, and all three leads.
+Perhaps the only film that could have lived up to the standard the Coen Brothers set themselves with The Big Lebowski, this one is just as perfect.
+Loosley based on Homer's Odyssey this plays like a cross between Miller's Crossing, Raising Arizona and Fargo, if you can imagine such a thing.
+George Clooney, John Turturro and Tim Blake Nelson feature as escaped convicts trying to put as much distance between them and their captors as possible, and find some hidden treasure while being pursued by a relentless lawman.
+At the same time they manage to record a hit single, take a ride with Babyface Nelson, pick up a hitch-hiking Robert Johnson, disband the local KKK, and change the result of the state elections.
+Once again the whole thing is sumptious to look at, with some interesting use of digital colour correction technology.
+The soundtrack by T Bone Burnett is memorable, with some interesting period pieces combined with contemporary artist's renditions of traditional songs - the Alison Krauss version of Down To The River is perfect, and the Soggy Bottom Boys hit Man of Constant Sorrow is spot on, and hilariously performed by the three leads at one point.
+Then there are the inspired performances from everyone in the film, from the smallest walk on to the three central roles.
+It was especially enjoyable to bask in Charles Durning's role of Pappy O'Daniel - the governor chasing re-election.

 No Country For Old Men (2007)

-This is an absolute masterpiece and the Coens' most accomplished film yet.
+The Coen Brothers make two types of films - broad comedy a la Raising Arizona, The Hudsucker Proxy, Big Lebowski and O Brother Where Art Thou? and crime or noir films like Blood Simple, Miller's Crossing, Fargo, and The Man Who Wasn't There.
+These are their best films, but their recent output has been a little disappointing.
+Well, the Coen Brothers are back on top form with No Country For Old Men.
+This is a bloody tale of greed, survival, fate, and revenge and it's a tale told with an absolute mastery of the cinematic craft.
+Nobody working in American cinema right now can touch the Coens for sheer overall quality when they're on their game and this is their best film since O Brother Where Art Thou?
+In fact it's their most accomplished film to date.
 Josh Brolin puts in a solid performance as a Texan who stumbles across a drug deal gone wrong and a great deal of money, and Javier Bardem is fabulous as a psychotic and utterly single-minded hitman on his trail.
 Tommy Lee Jones is also excellent as an old cop on the verge of retirement who just can't keep up with the evils in the world.
 This film is much more lyrical than your average crime caper, due to the source material by Cormac McCarthy and the attunement the Coens obviously have to it.
 Jones's musings on the nature of evil and his place in the world give this film a poetic dimension and the cat and mouse situation between Brolin and Bardem is nerve-wracking.
+All in all this is bravura filmmaking - I want to watch it again right now.
+Masterpiece.

 A Serious Man (2009)

-Larry Gopnik is a physics professor and family man whose life is about to unfold in a hundred different ways - testing his resolve to live an honest and decent life.
+The Coen Brothers' Grand Jewish Epic.
+Confidently directed, sharply written, minutely observed, brilliantly acted, gorgeous to look at (will someone please give poor Roger Deakens an Oscar already).
+What else could you possibly want from a film?
+A definitive resolution?
+Sorry - that's not part of the deal with the Coens, and one of the strengths in their work, I think.
+The film starts off with a kind of parable which may at first seem unrelated to the rest of the film, but is actually integral to the piece.
+A middle-aged Jewish couple are visited by a man thought to have died years previously.
+The women thinks he is a 'dybbuk' - a demon or curse-bringer, and she stabs him in the heart.
+He leaves, presumably to die, and forever more the couple will ascribe all the terrible things which may happen in their lives to this event.
+The rest of the film follows Larry Gopnik - a physics professor and family man whose life is about to unfold in a hundred different ways - testing his resolve to live an honest and decent life.
 As Larry himself states midway through the film, 'actions have consequences', and this is at the heart of what this film is about.
 Can Larry rise above his travails and remain true to his principles?
 What terrible consequences await him should he fail to do the right thing?
 I reckon this is a film that will improve on second viewing because the first viewing offers much food for thought, in addition to all its other qualities.
-One of the Coens' better films, featuring great performances all round, wonderful cinematography as usual by the brilliant Roger Deakens and some intellectual stimulation thrown in for good measure.
-A great addition to the Coens already brilliant body of work.
+One of the best films this year and a great addition to the Coens already brilliant body of work.